 Intern in Peru with Intern Abroad HQ, the global leader in impactful short-term internships.
-Programs are available from two weeks in the areas of Animal Care, Kindergarten, Youth Development & Education, Physician’s Assistant, Special Needs Care, Sports & Education, Language Therapy, Psychology, Dentistry, Midwifery, NGO Support, Physiotherapy, Tourism & Hospitality, Nutrition, and Eco-Tourism.
+Programs are available from two weeks in the areas of Animal Care, Kindergarten, Youth Development & Education, Physician’s Assistant, Special Needs Care, Sports & Education, Language Therapy, Psychology, Dentistry, Midwifery, NGO Support, Physiotherapy, Tourism & Hospitality, and Eco-Tourism.

 Internship programs in Peru begin every Monday and placements are are based in Cusco city and the beautiful surrounding valleys.
 Project locations are conveniently situated in areas that offer a positive learning environment, while allowing participants to make the most of the many tourism and cultural activities available locally.